ruohoruotsi/awesome-music-production/readme.md

 # Awesome Music Production

-A curated list of software and resources to create music.
+A curated list of software, hardware and other resources to create music.

+## Software

-## Audio Workstations
+### Audio Workstations

 - [Ableton]
 - [Ardour]